Sangeethsk01/Sangeethsk01.github.io/README.md

 **Repository URL**: https://github.com/Sangeethsk01/Sangeethsk01.github.io
 ## Project Overview

+Link to the `github.io` repository:
+Link to the portfolio webpage:

 ## Task 1: General Requirements
 - Created an index.html file to display my information including my name, headshot, skills, and resume.
 Hosted this page as a personal website on my GitHub cloud account under the name `Sangeethsk01.github.io`.